Nextiva / Blog / Customer Experience

 Omnichannel vs. Multichannel Contact Center

-Reducing customer effort can boost employee retention by improving employee satisfaction, thanks to more of their interactions helping customers.
+Reducing customer effort can boost employee retention by improving the employee experience, thanks to more of their interactions helping customers.

 4. Customer lifetime value (CLV)